Charter and Policies

 Section 2.
 Affiliation Agreement

 The request for affiliation shall be initiated by the state or local group that has an interest in one of the disciplines of the Society.
 This group must demonstrate that they have a governing Board of Directors and that they operate under a definable set of bylaws.
-The request for affiliation must be approved by the Board of Directors of the Society and signed by the Executive Director of the Society.
+The request for affiliation must be approved by the Board of the Society and signed by the Executive Director of the Society.
 The affiliation agreement may be terminated by either party upon written notice.

 Section 3.
 Requirement for Affiliation